Skip to main content

 The 4.02 General Permit — R18-9-E302

-Most residential septic tanks in Arizona qualify under the 4.02 General Permit (R18-9-E302): a conventional septic tank with gravity disposal to a trench, bed, chamber technology, or seepage pit at a design flow of less than 3,000 gallons per day.
-This general permit covers the vast majority of Arizona single-family home installations.
+Most Arizona homes use a septic system under the 4.02 General Permit (R18-9-E302).
+This covers a standard septic tank with gravity flow to a trench, bed, chamber, or seepage pit, handling less than 3,000 gallons per day.
+This permit is common for single-family homes.

 Seepage pits are an Arizona tradition.
 Unlike many states, Arizona explicitly lists seepage pits as an approved gravity-dispersal option under the 4.02 general permit.
 In rocky high-desert soils where trench-style dispersal fields fail (common in Yavapai, Coconino, and high-elevation Mohave counties), seepage pits drilled into weathered granite or sandstone provide an alternative that many eastern-US regulators would not recognize.